 Most IRA providers do not provide access to cryptocurrencies, even if they offer a self-directed IRA option.
 Or if they do offer that access, it’s limited to publicly-traded assets like the Grayscale Bitcoin Trust.

-With a self-directed IRA provider that specializes in crypto, you can manage your account in a similar manner to how you would manage your Coinbase or FTX account, trading the available crypto on your own, whenever and however you want.
+With a self-directed IRA provider specializing in crypto, you can manage your account similarly to how you would manage, say, a Coinbase account, trading the available crypto on your own, whenever and however you want.